TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 The evaluation of training efficiency is a difficult subject.
 There is an obvious need to standardise to allow for the comparison of observations.

 You may like to read an article about applying Kirkpatrick's methods. https://www.mindtools.com/pages/article/kirkpatrick.htm

+## Extra - 50 classroom assessment techniques (CATs) by Angelo & Cross

+[Here] (./docs/angelo_and_cross_50_cats.pdf) you can find the **50 CATS by Angelo and Cross**.
+These are fifty assessment techinques grouped by purpose which can be used in teaching and in training.
+Some of them better apply to university semester courses, or high school classes, wheras some may turn out to be also useful in training courses/sessions.
+They are fully described and discussed in the book ""Classroom assessment techinques: A handbook for college teachers" (1993) by the same authors.

+**Techniques for Assessing Course-Related Knowledge & Skills**

+ - Assessing Prior Knowledge, Recall, and Understanding
+ - Assessing Skill in analysis and Critical Thinking
+ - Assessing Skill in Synthesis and Creative Thinking
+ - Assessing Skill in Problem Solving
+ - Assessing Skill in Application and Performance

+**Techniques for Assessing Learner Attitudes, Values, and Self-Awareness**

+ - Assessing Students’ Awareness of Their Attitudes and Values
+ - Assessing Students’ Self-Awareness as Learners
+ - Assessing Course-Related Learning and Study Skills, Strategies, and Behaviors

+**Techniques for Assessing Learner Reactions to Instruction**

+ - Assessing Learner Reactions to Teachers and Teaching
+ - Assessing Learner Reactions to Class Activities, Assignments, and Materials

+A description of the book written by the authors can be found [here](angelo_and_cross_assessment_techniques.pdf).